openmobilityfoundation/mobility-data-specification/general-information.md

 [Top][toc]

-### Vehicle State Events
+### Micromobility Vehicle States & Events

-This is the list of `vehicle_state` and `event_type` pairings that constitute the valid transitions of the vehicle state machine.
+This is the list of `vehicle_state` and `event_type` pairings that constitute the valid transitions of the micromobility vehicle state machine.

 The state-transition table below describes how the `vehicle_state` changes in response to each `event_type`.
 Most events will have a single `event_type`.
 However, if a single event has more than one ordered `event_type` entry, the intermediate `vehicle_state` value(s) are discarded.
 For example, if an event contains [`trip_end`, `battery_low`] then the vehicle transitions from `on_trip` through `available` to `non_operational` per the state machine, but the vehicle is never "in" the `available` state.